Datona-Labs/datona/Example-KYC.md

 ### 1. Download the Smart Data Access Request from the Requester

 A Smart Data Access Request is a JSON formatted string containing the contract to deploy and how to notify the Requester if you've accepted the request.
+It is expected that in a real-world application a request would be passed to the owner's app either directly or via a download from a url.
+E.g. passed directly via an NFC connection or downloaded from a url provided by a QR code or button on a website.
+For now we will copy the request string or download from the Requester's server:

 Either: